Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

     }
 ```

-Do notice that for this way of writing code to be clear, the names we use for auxiliar functions must be suitable, descriptive, and give us hints about the value they return.
+Do notice that for this way of writing code to be clear, the names we use for auxiliar functions must be suitable, descriptive, and hint at the value they return.

 ## _Closures_